 So apparently time is not symmetrical after all.
 Events that took place in the past do not have as much value for us as events taking place now or in the future.
 Carrying this logic even further, I would propose that nothing that happened in the past can have any value whatsoever for those of us living in the present.

 There are two obvious objections to this proposition.
 First, past events and experiences may cause or at least condition current events and experiences.
 Second, past events may leave memories that in turn give depth, value and intensity to our current experiences.

 Consider, however, the following thought experiment: Suppose we were all just created de novo with partial ‘memories’ of a fictional past implanted.
 In that case there is no question of that past causing present events and our memories would be unrelated to any actual events in the past.
-The past would truly not exist; it is erased by time.
+The past would truly not exist.

 In truth, the past exists for us only as the shadow we call memory and as the flat ground against which novelty appears.

 Evaluating the future is trickier.
 We need at least two variables here, one measuring the intensity of the potential reward (e.g. baby, victory, heaven) and another representing its probability.
 If the hoped for reward is a sufficient improvement over our present circumstances and if uncertainty does not exact too great a discount, we may actually place a higher value on a future event than a present one.

 My granddaughter was not willing to trade places with that Indian princess no matter how exciting her life might have been.
 Her life had zero value for my granddaughter.
 On the other hand, that princess might have gladly changed places with my granddaughter, giving up a life being lived for “a life to be lived at a later date”.
 One is reminded of a football team that trades a current player for “a player (or a draft pick) to be named later”.